NiklasFrac/Mean-Reversion-Projekt/README.md

 ## Optimization

 If `bo.enabled` or `gridsearch.enabled` is active, `backtest.optimize` tunes selected strategy parameters on the training part of each walk-forward window.
 The search space and trial budget are defined in `runs/configs/config_backtest.yaml`.

-If Bayesian Optimization is not available, the code falls back to random search using the same config.

-Gridsearch uses the configured candidate lists directly.

 ## Output